 Defense attorneys for prominent real estate developer George Pino want his case moved out of the county or to drop the charges altogether in connection with a deadly 2022 boating crash in Boca Chita Island that claimed the life of 17-year-old Lucy Fernandez and injured others, like Kathy Puig.

-In court on Wednesday, with Pino holding a rosary and his family members present, as well as the victim’s family, Pino’s attorneys argued that Pino did not intend to hit the marker the day of the deadly crash when he was with his wife, his daughter, and 11 of his daughter’s friends.
+In court Wednesday, with Pino holding a rosary and his family members present, as well as the victim’s family, Pino’s attorneys argued that their client did not intend to hit the marker the day of the deadly crash, when he was with his wife, his daughter and 11 of his daughter’s friends.

-“If the evidence doesn’t support vessel homicide, then the evidence would not support manslaughter,” said Howard Srebnick, George Pino’s defense attorney.
+“If the evidence doesn’t support vessel homicide, then the evidence would not support manslaughter,” said Srebnick.
 “It may have been a momentary lapse of attention.”

-Pino’s defense attorney, Srebnick, argued that Pino was not driving recklessly while navigating the channel.
+During their plea to the judge, Pino’s defense team argued that their client was not driving the boat recklessly while navigating the channel, calling the crash a tragic accident.

 Pino’s defense team argued that Pino was not speeding, racing, texting and driving, or impaired at the time of the crash.

-“The evidence is that he was not impaired and that alcohol was not a contributing factor,” said Srebnick.
+“There is no speed limit, no posted speed limit,” said Srebnick.
+“The evidence is that he was not impaired and that alcohol was not a contributing factor.”

 In their rebuttal, state prosecutors argued that Pino failed to take proactive measures for the crash.